- Biological Inventions

 - Name and address of the licensor and licensee

-- Object of the license agreement
+- The object of the license agreement

 - Provision on whether the license is exclusive or non-exclusive, including sub-licensing